 UNIDO Change of Management: DG Gerd Müller succeeds DG LI Yong

-VIENNA, Nov.
-30, 2021 /CNW/ -- Gerd Müller, Germany's acting Federal Minister for Economic Cooperation and Development, is set to take office as the new Director General of the United Nations Industrial Development Organization (UNIDO).
+VIENNA, Dec.
+1, 2021 /PRNewswire/ -- Gerd Müller, Germany's acting Federal Minister for Economic Cooperation and Development, is set to take office as the new Director General of the United Nations Industrial Development Organization (UNIDO).

 Müller's appointment for a four-year term was confirmed today by the UNIDO General Conference held in Vienna.
 Müller will succeed Li Yong, who led the United Nations' specialized agency driving inclusive and sustainable industrial development since 2013.